 DRC (Democratic Republic of Congo)

-In DRC, a law state that a husband is the head of household and the wife should obey her husband.
+In DRC, a law state that a husband is the head of the household, and the wife should obey her husband.

-Husbands are responsible for the property of spouses jointly, as well as property associated with wife.
+Husbands are responsible for the property of spouses jointly, as well as property associated with the wife.